Proportional Giving

 How do you decide how much to give and to what causes?

 Percentage-wise, our family has been working toward a combined total of 10% for a number of years.
 There have been a couple of times when our income has gone up, and those have been opportunities where we’ve been able to increase our giving by a percent or two.
-Two years ago when I started at Incarnation we went from one income back to two, and that helped us finally reach 10%.
+When I started at Incarnation we went from one income back to two, and that helped us finally reach 10%.

 Incarnation’s budget is a spiritual and theological document.
 It says, “We, the Body of Christ in this particular congregation, choose to use the resources God has given us in these ways.”
 Giving up control over this portion of our individual income and submitting it to our collective congregational budget, is a profound statement that we are not just individuals, but really one body.
 We pool our financial resources to serve God’s mission in a collective way.